Build AI With People, Not For Them

 How This Came Together

-The playbook grew out of four multidisciplinary workshops in Montréal (2024), involving 20 experts from research, industry, and civil society.
-It was informed by a scoping review of 76 key works across computer science, social science, humanities, and policy, spanning 2013 to 2024.
+The playbook grew out of four multidisciplinary workshops in Montréal in 2024, involving 20 experts from research, industry, and civil society.
+I also grounded it in a scoping review of 76 key works across computer science, social science, the humanities, and policy, spanning 2013 to 2024.

 Why This Approach Stands Apart